Nordic Skating FAQ

 There’s nothing wrong with hockey or figure skates!
 They’re great at what they were designed for: tight maneuvers on relatively small, artificially-smoothed rinks.
 But they have clear shortcomings on wild ice.
 Hockey and figure skates have little to no insulation, and the short fixed blades aren’t designed for speed or stability on bumpy ice.
 It’s certainly possible to skate wild ice with hockey or figure skates, but it’s a little like driving a sports car on a Jeep track.

 A Nordic skate setup, by contrast, typically uses comfortable, warm XC skate ski boots, and the blades are long, wide, and stable.
 The flat grind on the base of a Nordic skate makes them glide smooth and fast.
-Many Nordic skaters can skate wild ice for whole days or dozens of miles in comfort.
+Many Nordic skaters can skate wild ice for dozens of miles in comfort.
+After skating on hockey or figure skates, many new Nordic skaters find this experience truly eye-opening.

 How hard is it to go from hockey or figure skating to Nordic skates?